 To maintain eligibility in a pathway, a student must maintain a college GPA of at least 2.0 after 6 credit hours and must continue to make progress toward high school graduation.
-A student who falls below a 2.0 GPA after completing 6 credit hours will be required to meet with a College Liaison to develop a "Satisfactory Academic Progress" plan.
+A student who falls below a 2.0 GPA after completing 6 credit hours will be required to meet with the College Liaison or a Career Coach to develop a "Satisfactory Academic Progress" plan.

-CCP Pathway options for the 2022-2023 academic year are outlined on the following pages.
+CCP Pathway options for the 2023-2024 academic year are outlined on the following pages.

-More information can be found on the CCP webpage at www.mcdowelltech.edu/CCP.
+More information can be found on the CCP webpage at www.mcdowelltech.edu/CCP/.